 What Is White Hat Link Building?

 White hat link building (also known as backlinking) is a Search Engine Optimization (SEO) technique performed by creating links between websites of similar topics, making it easier for users to navigate the Web and for search engines to crawl and understand the content.
 Another way to view white hat link building is as “good” link building.
 Essentially white hat link building is the practice that uses accepted rules and regulations of companies like Google, as well as the accepted rules by the industry at large.
 No questionable tactics.
-White hat link building relies on quality content, links, and partnerships.
+When you break it down to the basics, white hat link building relies on quality content, links, and partnerships.

 White hat link building typically uses high-quality content that includes links to target URLs, then delivers it to authoritative websites to be published.
+Instead of sending consumers to just any website for the sake of a link, white hat link building prioritizes content that actually serves the reader and offers value.
 This white hat SEO link building process is also known as guest posting.

 As Google and other search engines crawl the internet, they use links to quickly draw connections between content themes and to understand the hierarchy of authority between websites.
 If highly authoritative websites link to another website, it sends a signal to Google to also consider that website to be authoritative.
 This authority is sometimes referred to by SEOs as link juice.